2createStudio/carbon-pagination/README.md

 #### Pagination

 A pagination is an entire set of functionality that builds the markup, which is used to display links to certain pages of multi-page content.
-These links can include (but are not limited to) previous page, next page, first page, last page or a specific page - 2nd, 6th, etc.
+These links can include (but are not limited to) *previous page*, *next page*, *first page*, *last page* or a specific page - *2nd*, *6th*, etc.

 #### Wrapper

 Used to display some HTML before or after a certain item.
-A wrapper "before" and a wrapper "after" together form an entire HTML wrap around an item.
+A wrapper *"before"* and a wrapper *"after"* together form an entire HTML wrap around an item.
 Wrappers are usually composed by one or more HTML tags.
-The "before" wrapper usually contain the opening tags and the "after" wrapper contain the closing tags.
+The *"before"* wrapper usually contains the opening tags and the *"after"* wrapper contains the closing tags.

 #### Pages

 This term can be used in various context, but in the context of Carbon Pagination it usually refers to the items that you're paginating (navigating) through.
-Usually, these will be numbers - from 1 to the total number of pages, but in some cases these can be post IDs or objects - whetever you want to paginate through.
+Usually, these will be numbers - from `1` to the *total number of pages*, but in some cases these can be post `ID`s or `object`s - whetever you want to paginate through.

 #### Item / Pagination Item

 Represents a specific fragment or piece of the pagination.
-Examples for different pagination items are: "prev", 1, 20, "last", "...", "Page 1 of 20" and so on.
+Examples for different pagination items are: `prev`, `1`, `20`, `last`, `...`, `Page 1 of 20` and so on.

 #### Number Page

 Number page, or sometimes called only number, represents a specific type of pagination item, which is identified by a certain page number.
-For example Number Page 20 will be the item that will lead to the 20th page.
-Number pages can be limited by the "number limit", which specifies how many items will be displayed on each side of the current number page (-1 for all, 0 for none, and a positive integer for a specific number of items).
+For example Number Page `20` will be the item that will lead to the `20`th page.
+Number pages can be limited by the *"number limit"*, which specifies how many items will be displayed on each side of the current number page (`-1` for all, `0` for none, and a positive integer (for example `5`) for a specific number of items).

 #### Large Number Page / Large Page Number

 A specific type of Number Page, representing a large page number item.
-Large number pages are displayed in a certain interval (10 by default), so an example set of large number pages will be: 10, 20, 30, and so on.
-Large number pages can be limited by the "large number page limit", which specifies how many large page number items will be displayed - for example 4 will display: 10, 20, 30, 40.
-You can also alter the interval that the large page numbers grow by - it is 10 by default, but if you change it to 5, the large number pages would be: 5, 10, 15, 20.
+Large number pages are displayed in a certain interval (`10` by default), so an example set of large number pages will be: `10`, `20`, `30`, and so on.
+Large number pages can be limited by the *"large number page limit"*, which specifies how many large page number items will be displayed - for example `4` will display: `10`, `20`, `30`, `40`.
+You can also alter the interval that the large page numbers grow by - it is `10` by default, but if you change it to `5`, the large number pages would be: `5`, `10`, `15`, `20`.

 #### Limiter

-A specific type of pagination item, usually represented by an ellipsis ("..."), a limiter is displayed when there are pages that will not be displayed for some reason.
-For example, 2, 3, 4, ..., 10, 20, 30 - notice the "..." limiter between the number pages and the large number pages.
+A specific type of pagination item, usually represented by an ellipsis *("...")*, a limiter is displayed when there are pages that will not be displayed for some reason.
+For example, `2`, `3`, `4`, `...`, `10`, `20`, `30` - notice the `...` limiter between the number pages and the large number pages.

 #### Numbers wrapper

-Represents a before or after wrapper, but when wrapping the number page items.
-The number page items include: the number pages, the large numbers and the corresponding limiters.
+Represents a *"before"* or *"after"* wrapper, but when wrapping the number page items.
+The number page items include: the *number pages*, the *large numbers* and the corresponding *limiters*.

 #### Current Page HTML

-A specific type of pagination item, representing a text that indicates the current page among the total number of pages.
-It is usually displayed the following way: "Page 1 of 20".
+A specific type of pagination item, representing a text that indicates the *current page* among the *total number of pages*.
+It is usually displayed the following way: `Page 1 of 20`.

 #### Collection